 Dear Seniors,

 I work in a PSU iron mine.
-Every 05/10 years, our higher management signs a wage revision agreement with all central trade unions operating in our organisation.
+Every 5-10 years, our higher management signs a wage revision agreement with all central trade unions operating in our organization.
 The unions are represented by their top all India leaders.
-Beside the wage matters there are also some clauses like safety and welfare matters of employees in the agreement.
+Besides the wage matters, there are also some clauses regarding safety and welfare matters of employees in the agreement.

-Now an Union, which have no members in our organistion, not registered and not recognised also not affiliated with any central trade unions have raised an ID over the violation of the above mentioned clause regarding contract labour.
+Now, a union that has no members in our organization, is not registered, recognized, and not affiliated with any central trade unions, has raised an issue over the violation of the above-mentioned clause regarding contract labor.

-My question is, whether any person/union can raise a dispute over violation of an agreement of which he/union is not a signatory.
+My question is, can any person/union raise a dispute over the violation of an agreement of which they are not a signatory?

 From India, Calcutta